Inferring Pluggable Types with Machine Learning: Introduction

-The primary contributions of our paper are: \begin{itemize} \item A novel methodology to construct a per-type-system graph encoding of programs (\napasts) to train deep-learning graph models like GCNs and GTNs (\cref{sec_meth}); \item A dataset of 32,370 Java classes annotated with \<@Nullable> that enables our feasibility study (\cref{ssec_dp}); \item A comparison of three model architectures (GCN, GTN, and LLM) that shows that the GTN is best for the problem of inferring pluggable types in our feasibility study (\cref{sec:nullaway-eval}), with open-source models and data; \item A study of the amount of data required by our best GTN model on the task of inferring type qualifiers for adequate performance (\cref{ssec:rq3}). \end{itemize}
+Our success for nullability suggests that our approach may be effective with other type qualifiers, but unfortunately we lack enough data for any other type qualifier to test this hypothesis.
+To assist future researchers or practitioners who want to train a similar model for another type system (and to answer our \textbf{RQ2}), we explore how much training data one needs for adequate performance.
+We rebuilt our best model with random samples of the dataset and re-ran the evaluation to show how much data it needs before it achieves good performance.
+Around 16k human-annotated classes were needed: a large but not impossible-to-reach number.
+Our primary contributions are: \begin{itemize} \item A novel methodology to construct a graph encoding of programs for null safety (\napasts) to train deep-learning graph models like GCNs and GTNs that can theoretically be extended to other finite type systems (\cref{sec_meth}); \item A dataset of 32,370 Java classes annotated with \<@Nullable> that enables our feasibility study (\cref{ssec_dp}); \item A comparison of three model architectures (GCN, GTN, and LLM) and two graph encodings (\napast and TDG) that shows that the GTN with the \napast encoding is best at inferring pluggable types in our feasibility study (\cref{sec:nullaway-eval}), with open-source models and data; \item A study of the amount of data required by our best GTN model on the task of inferring type qualifiers for adequate performance (\cref{ssec:rq3}). \end{itemize}